Forest City, Johor: Environmental impact

-The DEIA was issued in January 2015, confirming that the regulations had been side-stepped and contained 81 directives, including a reduction in size from 1,600 hectares to less than 405 hectares.
+The DEIA was issued in January 2015, confirming that the regulations had been side-stepped and contained 81 directives, including a reduction in size from 1,600 hectares (4,000 acres) to less than 405 hectares (1,000 acres).
 It acknowledged that the seagrass ecosystem had been split into two and "will be heavily impacted by the proposed development" despite these measures.
 Country Garden subsequently announced that it was downsizing the project by a third and dividing it into four islands, although there was subsequent evidence that some of these measures were not implemented, including photographs where silt curtains were absent and of buffer zones that were less than 100m (as opposed to the agreed 300m).
 Concerns also remained about the permanent impact on the seagrass, water hydrology, and loss of traditional fishing grounds, which these measures will not fully alleviate.

 Other environmental concerns include claims that sand from local hills was being used at the project site and fears of stress on local water sources and sewage discharge.
+Fishermen also reported the reduced space for fishing in the Johor Straits due to the land reclamation work had forced them further out into the sea, resulting in occasions where they were accused of crossing the international boundary line with Singapore.

 Safety considerations

-Cracks began to appear in the Show Gallery, hotel buildings and roads soon after construction.
-There were claims that the speed of the land reclamation did not allow time for the soil to settle and stabilize, with a building consultant opining that the land was sinking, and would likely continue to do so.
+Cracks began to appear in the Show Gallery, hotel buildings and nearby roads shortly after construction.
+The rapid pace of development following land reclamation without allowing sufficient time for the soil to settle and stabilise was cited as a likely cause.
+A building consultant observed that the reclaimed land was sinking and warned that the subsidence was expected to continue.

-Reception

-The project was described by Foreign Policy as a "massive boondoggle".
-By the end of 2019, only 15,000 units had been sold, compared to a target of 700,000, and as few as 500 people actually lived in the development.
-There were multiple allegations of corruption at various levels and multiple stages of the project.
-In addition the residential units were priced according to the then-booming housing market in China, so local Malaysians were unable to afford them.
-Indicative of its clientele, the road signage was often exclusively written in Chinese while the few schools that opened only taught Mandarin.